vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Feature** | **Details**
 --- | ---
-**Cloud discovery** | Get a overview of cloud app security with discovery reports.
+**Cloud discovery** | Get an overview of cloud app security with discovery reports.
 Review a sample report, and create new reports.
 **Cloud app catalog** | Get an overview of well-known cloud apps and their associated risk.
 You can sanction and unsanction apps as needed.
 **OAuth apps** | Get visibility in OAuth apps.
 Review apps, and filter settings to drill down.
 **Activity log** | Review connected app activity by cloud name, IP address, and related devices.
-**Governance log** | Revuew governance tasks.
+**Governance log** | Review governance tasks.
 **Policies** | Configure security policies for cloud apps.

 For more information, see [Microsoft Defender for Cloud Apps](/defender-cloud-apps/what-is-defender-for-cloud-apps).